Soil Nutrient Testing

 - Soil Test Sheet with Prices ( Coffey County NRCS covers a portion, if not all, of the cost per sample for up to 10 samples per year.)

 - Management Practices Affecting Nitrogen Loss from Urea

 - Phosphorous Facts

 Tips on Taking Soil Nutrient Test Samples:

-1. Use a soil probe or showel to sample the soil to a depth of root zone, 6-12 and a seperate set of samples 12 -24 inches for a soil profile test.
+1. Use a soil probe or shovel to sample the soil to a depth of root zone, 6-12 and a separate set of samples 12 -24 inches for a soil profile test.

-3. Bring in one pint of the mixture (in a plastic bag - air dried) to the Grant County Extension Office at 1100 West Patterson Ave.
-Label each bag with your name, intended crop and other pertinent informaiton. (soil sample bags and information sheets are available at the Extension Office)
+3. Bring in one pint of the mixture (in a plastic bag - air dried) to the Coffey County Extension office at 110 S 6th St, Burlington, KS 66839.
+Label each bag with your name, intended crop and other pertinent information.
+(Soil sample bags and information sheets are available at the Extension Office)